yjzhu-solar/How_to_SSW_IDL_Notebook/README.md

 # How_to_SSW_IDL_Notebook
 ![I must be crazy to find this](example_screenshot.png)

-A dirty guide to use [IDL Notebook](https://www.nv5geospatialsoftware.com/Support/Maintenance-Detail/idl-notebooks-in-depth-tutorial) with [SolarSoft](https://soho.nascom.nasa.gov/solarsoft/).
+A dirty guide to use [IDL Notebook](https://www.nv5geospatialsoftware.com/Support/Maintenance-Detail/idl-notebooks-in-depth-tutorial) with [SolarSoft](https://soho.nascom.nasa.gov/solarsoft/) with VSCode.
+See the example notebook [here](https://yjzhu-solar.github.io//How_to_SSW_IDL_Notebook/example_notebook.html).

 Recently, I noticed the [IDL for VSCode](https://marketplace.visualstudio.com/items?itemName=IDL.idl-for-vscode) extension supports IDL Notebooks.
 This appears to be an insane idea to program IDL, which is gradually losing popularity in the solar physics community in the era of Python (avoiding `window, 0`).